What is the Australian Digital Currency Industry Code of Conduct?

 - Auditor’s Certification and Explanation

-- AML/CTF Committee Certification
+- Financial Crimes/CTF Committee Certification

 One year after first being certified, a digital currency exchange must once again complete and submit the compliance checklist along with a letter formally self-certifying that they continue to meet the code requirements.
 Two years after first being certified, a full new external audit and certification is required to maintain certification.